virtual-cast/Zenject/Documentation/SubContainers.md

 ## <a id="byinstaller-bymethod-with-kernel"></a>Using ByInstaller / ByMethod with Kernel

 In some cases you might not want to use GameObjectContext at all and instead just use ByInstaller or ByMethod like in the <a href="#hello-world-for-facades">Hello World example</a> above.
-However, there are some gotchas with this approach to be aware of:

-1. Interfaces such as ITickable / IInitializable / IDisposable will not work out of the box
+You might also want to use interfaces such as ITickable / IInitializable / IDisposable inside your subcontainer.
+However, unlike when using GameObjectContext, this doesn't work out-of-the-box.
-2. Any game objects that are instantiated inside the subcontainer will not be disposed with the subcontainer

 For example, you might try doing this: